 Curly hair comes in many forms, and this guide will enlighten you on everything you need to know to care for this type in the best way possible.
 From how to identify your curls, to how to wash and care for them, with this knowledge, you’ll have gorgeous, bouncy curls in no time!

 Curly hair, also known as type 3 hair, is one hair type.
 This can further be broken down into type 3A, 3B, and 3C hair, depending on how tight the curl pattern is.
-Curly hair is described as having either ‘O’ or corkscrew shaped curls.
+Curly hair is described as having either ‘O’ or corkscrew-shaped curls.
 These curls can range anywhere from loose to as tight as a pencil diameter.
-If you are unsure as to whether you have curly hair, we have a curl quiz to help you understand.
-This can help decide what routine will be best for you and your curls!

 Wavy hair on the other hand has a slightly different curl pattern because it is typically in between straight and curly hair.
-This means the curls can appear looser and more tousled.
-Whereas coily hair differs again because the characteristics of this hair type means the curl pattern is a lot tighter together.
+This means the waves can appear looser and more tousled.
+Whereas coily hair differs again because the characteristics of this hair type mean the pattern is a lot tighter.
 Seeing the appearance as more of a ‘Z’ formation.

 Once you’ve discovered that you have curly hair, it’s important to also find your hair porosity.
 Depending on whether you have high porosity, medium porosity, or low porosity, you will want to care for your curly hair in different ways.

 Type 3A Hair

 Type 3A hair has large, loose curls that tend to be about an inch in width.
 Some areas tend to become flatter as the days go, especially the ones close to the nape of your neck.
 To preserve the texture as long as possible, it’s important to protect your curly hair when sleeping by using a bonnet, satin scarf, or a satin pillowcase.